jornvdmaat17/Qubit/README.md

 # Qubit

 Qubit class for calculating things with qubits.
 Contains example file, qubit file containing Qubit class and an exception.

-Qubit class has seven functions:<br>
+Qubit class has seven functions:

 ### read()
 The bit will reveal its value and will return either 1 or 0, depending on alpha or beta.